etalab-ia/albert-tchap/README.md

 The first sync is quite long, and apparently non-blocking.
 If you interact with the bot before it has synced properly, you risk leaving it in an unstable state (where the bot does not have the room listing).

 ### Contribution

+This project is open source, under the [MIT license](LICENSES/MIT.txt).
+All contributions are welcome, in the form of pull requests or issue openings on the [repo officiel GitHub](https://github.com/etalab-ia/albert-tchapbot).

 Before contributing to the repository, it is necessary to initialize the pre-commit hooks:
 ```bash